What can affect my car insurance quote?

 Typically, the closer to your renewal date you get quotes, the more of a risk insurers will deem you to be (we've heard that it can show insurers you're a bit disorganised).
 Yet getting quotes too early, for example, 28+ days out, can also push the average price up – likely as fewer insurers will provide quotes that early.

 So 23 days before you want your car insurance policy to start is the best time to buy.
+See best time to renew car insurance for full help and tips.

 For even more ways to save, see our full guide on cheap insurance for cars.